GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 #### List of agency configurable comment fields

-Agency configured fields can be updated by an agency at any point in time and made accessible or inaccessible in the JSON response of a comment.
+Agency configured fields can be updated by an agency at any point in time and made available (or not) in the JSON response of a comment.
 Here is the list of these fields:

 * city
 * country